Top 13 Free Things To Do In New York City This December

 11) Free Juilliard Performances

 Heading to Lincoln Center for world-class performing arts?
 Good news for you, many of the performers you’re paying to see started out just next door at Juilliard, and all of them spent a good chunk of their time performing for free at recitals open to the public.
-Performances range from Jazz, Chamber Music, Orchestral, Solos, Dance, Opera and Drama.
+These free performances range from Jazz, Chamber Music, Orchestral, Solos, Dance, Opera and Drama.

-TIP: When you’re at Lincoln Center, stick around for a free performance by the new fountain in the center of the plaza.
-Designed by the same people who brought you the waterworks at Vegas’ Bellagio, the fountain’s 353 nozzles are able to shoot water 40 feet in the air for an aquatic ballet.
+When you’re at Lincoln Center, stick around for a free performance by the new fountain in the center of the plaza.
+Designed by the same people who brought you the waterworks at Vegas’ Bellagio, the fountain’s 353 nozzles are able to shoot water 40 feet in the air to create an “aquatic ballet.”

 12) A New England Winter In New York

-A good majority of visitors to New York this time of year are from far-flung and usually much warmer locations.
-And for them this whole northeast Unites States thing is a novelty to them.
+A good majority of visitors to New York this time of year are from far-flung and usually much warmer locations, and for many of them, this whole northeast United States thing is a novelty to them.
 Why not try fitting in a whole other region, all while staying in New York?